 1.)
-Bluetooth vs Wireless Hearing Aids:
+Wireless Hearing Aids

 2.)
-Bluetooth vs Wireless Hearing Aids:
+Bluetooth Hearing Aids

 Bluetooth is the standard for wireless connections.
 It is actually the way most electronic devices, like phones and tablets, connect to streamers/remotes for hearing aids.
 Until recently, Bluetooth could not be implemented in the hearing aids themselves, because it required too much power.
 Apple has developed a Bluetooth protocol that requires less power.
 It can also directly communicate to the wireless properties in current hearing aids.
 You can now stream phone calls and music from an Apple device directly to the hearing aids, without a streamer or remote.
 Apple is the first to provide such a connection to hearing aids, but other electronics manufacturers are not far behind.
 It shouldn’t be much longer before hearing aids are directly compatible with many different types electronics.
-Streamers will no longer be necessary!
+Additional equipment for streaming will no longer be necessary!

 The goal of hearing aids is to help you understand conversation more clearly in as many environments as possible.
-Wireless functionality drastically improved the ability to hear in busier environments and when connected to the phone and TV.
-Bluetooth functionality only adds to that improvement and makes the connection process simpler.
+Wireless functionality drastically improved the ability to hear in busier environments and when connected to the phone and TV, while Bluetooth functionality adds to that improvement and makes the connection process simpler.
 For many, these features are life-changing and allow smoother conversation and better connections with friends and family.
 Who doesn’t want that?